Rugby union in Namibia: Post-independence

 The first major hitch in Namibia's rugby ambitions came in the qualifiers for the 1995 Rugby World Cup when they were beaten 13-12 by Côte d'Ivoire, and drew 16-16 with Morocco, which prevented them from entering the tournament.
 Namibia had rested several key players against Côte d'Ivoire in this game.
 However, more recently Namibia have been the consistent representatives of Africa beyond South Africa itself.

 Present

 As in South Africa, the sport is most popular among Afrikaans speakers, but is also enjoyed by many English-speaking white Namibians.
-The sport is popular among school children, but the rugby union–playing population in Namibia is still relatively small with only 19 clubs and around 8,192 registered senior players as of 1990.
+The sport is popular among school children, but the rugby union–playing population in Namibia is still relatively small, with 36 clubs as of 1990.

-As a vast, sparsely populated country, with little infrastructure, players frequently have to travel huge distances to games.
-This is a common problem in many African countries, but one Namibia has dealt with better than most.
+Being a large, sparsely populated country with limited infrastructure, players often have to travel great distances to reach games.
+This is a common problem in many African countries, but Namibia has dealt with better than most.
 Another unusual feature of Namibian rugby is a high proportion of evangelical Christians, who often hold prayer meetings before matches and sometimes refuse to play on Sundays.